Components

 </template>

-<!-- Custom user display -->
+<!-- Custom user display - buttons are automatically added below -->

 <template #user="{ user, index }">